Updated on the 1st of January, 2022

-A. Except for the Background Technology as defined in Exhibit A (License Agreement), Client shall own all right, title and interest in and to any and all Deliverables (as defined in the Website Proposal), project descriptions and specifications (including any copyrights therein) which may be included in Deliverables.
-Vendor and Client expressly agree that, other than the Background Technology, the work performed by Vendor hereunder shall be work made for hire to the maximum extended permitted by the United States Copyright Act, and that Client shall be the exclusive owner of all right, title and interest in and to the Deliverables hereunder, including any and all ideas, inventions and works of authorship (including developments, innovations and improvements to existing Client products or confidential information) conceived or made by Vendor alone or with others in the course of Vendor’s engagement hereunder, together with any and all copyrights, trade secret rights, patents and other proprietary rights therein, whether now known or hereafter to become known, for the respective maximum terms of protection available throughout the world (the “Client Intellectual Property”).
-In the event that all the foregoing right, title and interest do not vest automatically in Client, Vendor hereby irrevocably transfers, sells and assigns to Client, its successors and assigns, all such right, title and interest (including any and all copyrights, trade secret rights, patents and other proprietary rights therein).
-Vendor agrees to execute such other documents as Client may reasonably request from time to time to confirm such transfer of right, title and interest, including any short form assignment of copyright, patent or other proprietary rights, and such other documents concerning the work performed hereunder as Client may deem desirable to file with any copyright, patent or other proprietary rights authority in the world.
+A. Except for the Background Technology as defined in Exhibit A (License Agreement), the Client shall own all right, title, and interest in and to any and all Deliverables (as defined in the Website Proposal), project descriptions, and specifications (including any copyrights therein) which may be included in Deliverables.
+Vendor and Client expressly agree that, other than the Background Technology, the work performed by Vendor hereunder shall be work made for hire to the maximum extent permitted by the United States Copyright Act, and that Client shall be the exclusive owner of all rights, title and interest in and to the Deliverables hereunder, including any and all ideas, inventions and works of authorship (including developments, innovations, and improvements to existing Client products or confidential information) conceived or made by Vendor alone or with others in the course of Vendor’s engagement hereunder, together with any and all copyrights, trade secret rights, patents and other proprietary rights therein, whether now known or hereafter to become known, for the respective maximum terms of protection available throughout the world (the “Client Intellectual Property”).
+In the event that all the foregoing rights, titles, and interest do not vest automatically in Client, Vendor hereby irrevocably transfers, sells, and assigns to Client, its successors and assigns all such rights, titles, and interest (including any and all copyrights, trade secret rights, patents, and other proprietary rights therein).
+The vendor agrees to execute such other documents as the Client may reasonably request from time to time to confirm the such transfer of the right, title, and interest, including any short form assignment of copyright, patent, or other proprietary rights, and such other documents concerning the work performed hereunder as Client may deem desirable to file with any copyright, patent or other proprietary rights authority in the world.

-B. Client hereby authorizes Vendor the right to use its name, trademarks, service marks, trade names and logos (collectively “Marks”) in news releases, case studies, articles, brochures, marketing materials, advertisements, customer testimonials and other publicity or promotions in connection with Client’s engagement of Vendor (collectively, “Marketing Materials”).
-In connection therewith, Client grants to Vendor a limited, nonexclusive, nontransferable, nonsublicenseable license to use Client’s Marks for the purposes contemplated by this Section.
-All uses of the Marks shall be in accordance with the Mark guidelines provided by Client from time to time.
+B. Client hereby authorizes Vendor the right to use its name, trademarks, service marks, trade names, and logos (collectively “Marks”) in news releases, case studies, articles, brochures, marketing materials, advertisements, customer testimonials, and other publicity or promotions in connection with Client’s engagement of Vendor (collectively, “Marketing Materials”).
+In connection therewith, Client grants to Vendor a limited, nonexclusive, nontransferable, non-sublicensable license to use Client’s Marks for the purposes contemplated by this Section.
+All uses of the Marks shall be in accordance with the Mark guidelines provided by the Client from time to time.
 Nothing contained herein shall give Vendor any interest in Client’s Marks.
-Vendor shall not take any action that would impair the value of, or goodwill associated with, Client’s Marks and, as between the parties, all uses of Client’s Marks shall inure to the benefit of Client.
+Vendor shall not take any action that would impair the value of, or goodwill associated with, Client’s Marks, and, as between the parties, all uses of Client’s Marks shall inure to the benefit of Client.

 2. Confidential Information